 - Lawsuit funding is different than traditional funding.

-When you think about traditional funding sources, you may worry about monthly repayments, your financial history or employment status, or collateral.
+When you think about traditional funding sources, you may worry about your financial history or employment status or collateral.
 Your lawyer, however, will explain to you that lawsuit funding is different.

 When you apply, the funding company only takes into consideration your personal injury claim and how much money you’re requesting.
 Pre-settlement funding companies understand that plaintiffs need money fast.
 That’s why the application process is simplified.